MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 - **Requirements**

   Make sure you have access to the tenant as a Global Admin.
-This is a cloud-only account and is not part of the customer's on-premises environment.
+This is a cloud-only account and is not part of your on-premises environment.

 - **Indicators of compromise (IoC)**

     Check the following indicators of compromise (IoC)

-  - When did the customer notice the incident?
+  - When did you notice the incident?
   - Date range of the incident (how far left is the goal post?)
   - Number of compromised accounts
   - Name(s) of compromised accounts